2017 New York Yankees season: Yankees-Tigers brawl

 On August 24, 2017, at Comerica Park the Yankees and Detroit Tigers game broke into a brawl.
 The altercation led to several suspensions and fines for players on both teams, with the game being labeled as the "MLB's wildest game of the 2017 season."

 With the Tigers up 6–3, Yankees pitcher Aroldis Chapman began to warm up in replacement for the ejected Kahnle.
 Yankees catcher Austin Romine and Tigers designated hitter Miguel Cabrera were standing facing each other behind the plate, as Romine was due to catch and Cabrera was due to bat.
 With Torres' back turned facing them, the two exchanged phrases until Cabrera stepped towards Romine, leading Romine to take off his catcher's mask.
 Cabrera then shoved Romine in the chest.
 Romine tackled Cabrera to the ground, with the two throwing punches at each other.
 At this point, the benches on both sides cleared, and a fight formed in the center of the field.
 Gary Sánchez ran out from the dugout and landed punches on Cabrera and Tigers' third baseman Nicholas Castellanos before his teammate, injured Yankees' outfielder Clint Frazier, attempted to restrain Sánchez.
 Austin Romine ended up beside his brother, Tigers infielder Andrew Romine.
 As the fight cleared, both Austin Romine and Cabrera were ejected from the game for their roles in the fight.

-In a postgame press conference, Girardi visibly expressed frustration with the umpiring crew for their mishandling of the situation, specifically the lack of a warning after Fulmer's hit on Sánchez.
-"If you can't see that Fulmer clearly hit Sánchez on purpose, there's something wrong.
+In a postgame press conference, Girardi visibly expressed frustration with the umpiring crew for their mishandling of the situation.
+In particular, he cited the lack of warning given for Fulmer's hit on Sánchez, stating "If you can't see that Fulmer clearly hit Sánchez on purpose, there's something wrong [...]
 I think it could have really been avoidable."
 He stressed the importance of the game due to the Yankees' playoff aspirations compared to the 4th-place Tigers, and cited an inconsistent strike zone at the end of the game.
 Regarding Romine's ejection, he said "Cabrera went after him and you're gonna throw my catcher out for protecting himself?
 I mean, pay attention.
 Somebody's gotta pay attention to what's going on in this game."
 He demanded additional discipline for Ausmus, rhetorically asking, "Brad Ausmus is going to say 'F-you' to one of my players?
 Come on, Brad.
 What is that?"